bmaunde/guidelines/Guidelines/SAP Commerce Guidelines.md

 - be in lowercase

 ### Data Model
 All data models or items must be created in the *-items.xml file in the resources folder of an extension.
+These should be in either the services/core extensions or, under special circumstances, in a dedicated data extension.
 #### Items, Relations and Enums
 - For items, relations and Enums; the names must:
 	- Contain only alphanumeric characters